wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

    wish@ietf.org mailing list and review registrations.

    Registration of new "ext" type URNs (in the namespace "urn:ietf:params:whip:ext") belonging to a WHIP Protocol Extension MUST be documented in a permanent and readily available public specification, in sufficient detail so that interoperability between independent implementations is possible and reviewed by the designated expert as per Section 4.6 of {{!BCP26}} .
-   An RFC is REQUIRED for the registration of new value data types that modify existing properties.
+   An Standards Track RFC is REQUIRED for the registration of new value data types that modify existing properties.
-   An RFC is also REQUIRED for registration of WHIP Protocol Extensions URNs that modify WHIP Protocol Extensions previously documented in an existing RFC.
+   An Standards Track RFC is also REQUIRED for registration of WHIP Protocol Extensions URNs that modify WHIP Protocol Extensions previously documented in an existing RFC.

    The registration procedure begins when a completed registration template, defined in the sections below, is sent to iana@iana.org.
    Decisions made by the designated expert can be appealed to an Applications and Real Time (ART) Area Director, then to the IESG.